fleetdm/fleet/articles/fleet-4.60.0.md

 ### Custom targets for OS settings

 With Fleet, you can now use a new "include any" label option to target OS settings (configuration profiles) to specific hosts within a team.
-This added flexibility allows for finer control over which OS settings apply to which hosts, making it easier to tweak configurations without disrupting broader baselines (aka Fleet [teams](https://fleetdm.com/guides/teams#basic-article)).
+This added flexibility allows for finer control over which OS settings apply to which hosts, making it easier to tweak configurations without disrupting broader baselines (Fleet [teams](https://fleetdm.com/guides/teams)).

 ### Preview scripts before run